 The European Union recently the Whistleblower Directive, mandating companies with more than 50 employees or 10 million Euros in annual turnover to implementing anonymous reporting channels for employees who experience or witness inappropriate or unethical behavior.
 These platforms allow employees to report negative experiences with minimal fear of retaliation, encouraging honesty and transparency.

-bob’s integration with reporting platform Your Voice is a joint effort with Cassiopeia, a unique service that empowers people to anonymously report workplace misconduct, and enables companies to take swift action.
-Use of Your Voice increases cultural safety, encourages secure reporting, and provides a single source of truth for organizational policies.
+bob’s Your Voice is a unique service that empowers people to anonymously report workplace misconduct without fear of retribution and enables companies to take swift action.
+Your Voice complies with the EU Whistleblower Directive and helps to increase cultural safety, encourage secure reporting, and provide a single source of truth for organizational policies.